-The percentage revenue increases slightly for the 2019/20 financial year when compared to the 2018/19 Adjustments Budget.
+The percentage revenue increases with 5,26 per cent for the 2019/20 financial year when compared to the 2018/19 Adjustments Budget.
 This is mainly due to higher Equitable Share allocation as well as the increase in tariffs for Property Rates and Service Charges.
 In the two outer years of the MTREF the revenue increases further with 4,44 per cent and 5,92 per cent respectively for each of the two years.